Horse Resource

 How being with horses can help you become a better human being

-In this article, we discuss how interactions with horses can make us more active, help us enjoy the outdoors, think positively, feel good, be mindful, improve our communication skills and build trust and teamwork.
+Lean how horses can make us more active, help us enjoy the outdoors, think positively, feel good, be mindful, improve our communication skills and build trust and teamwork.

 Laminitis